uioporqwerty/receipt-processor-challenge/README.md

 npm run start
 ```

+You can now make requests to `http://localhost:3000`.
+Verify things are running smoothly by issuing a GET request to `http://localhost:3000/health`.

+If using insomnia, you can import the requests collection in the `insomnia` folder.
+This has sample requests made with an example in this README.

 ## Description

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided